mtigas/homebrew-gpg21/README.md

 # homebrew-gpg21

-This repository contains a [Homebrew][brew] formula for [GnuPG 2.1](https://gnupg.org/faq/whats-new-in-2.1.html), just for testing until that version of GPG lands in Homebrew proper
+This repository contains a [Homebrew][brew] formula for [GnuPG 2.1](https://gnupg.org/faq/whats-new-in-2.1.html), just for testing until that version of GPG lands in Homebrew proper.

+**BACK UP YOUR PRIVATE KEYS FIRST.
+THIS HAS NOT BEEN WELL-TESTED YET.** GnuPG 2.1 has a new system of handling keyrings, entirely in `gpg-agent`.
+You may have conflicts when running this alongside a GnuPG 2.X instance (such as that included in GPGTools) and you may lose your existing private keys.

 **You will need to [install Homebrew][brew_install] to use this**, see [here][brew_install].